Zach is based in Los Angeles and Chicago. He grew up in San Francisco, at the foot of Mount Davidson – The City's highest peak.

 Zach has experience in commercial, television, film, print, and voice-over work.

 He trained at A.C.T.'s Young Conservatory and The Theatre School at DePaul University (formerly the Goodman School of Drama).

 At 16, he’d travelled to England three times – twice at the invitation of the Royal National Theatre (in collaboration with the Young Conservatory's New Plays program) – to observe, learn and assist in the development of co-commissioned new work.
-One of these co-commissions was Horton Foote’s The Actor (among the last plays authored by the late Mr. Foote).
-Zach originated the title role in the world premiere of The Actor for A.C.T.’s Young Conservatory in 2001.
+One of these co-commissions is Horton Foote’s The Actor (among the last plays authored by the late Mr. Foote).
+Zach had the honor of originating the title role in the world premiere of The Actor for A.C.T.’s Young Conservatory in 2002.

-He has garnered significant experience as an invited reader for auditions and table reads – including sessions for Broadway and major Hollywood feature films.
+He has also garnered experience as an invited reader for auditions and cast readings – including sessions for Broadway and major Hollywood feature films.

 Zach currently lives in Los Angeles and enjoys cycling (Fuji/Giant), dry fly fishing (Sage/Galvan), skiing (Rossignol/Nordica), and playing guitar (Takamine/Martin/Air).